What's a hybrid cookbook and what does translating one involve?

-You never know what you'll find in cultural translation, but representing a nation could be a tall order.
-Yet, you may need to do it for the sake of the very author you represent.
+Representing a nation is a tall order, yet, you may need to do it for the author's sake.
 Translators small changes could be conscious attempts to redress, for example, power imbalances between dominant and peripheral cultures and discourses.
-Such is Rossato's (2015) argument, who discusses how omissions, additions and liberal translations were performed by the Italian translators of Jamie’s Great Italian Escape series and cookbook in order to redress the scattered imperialistic discourse and play to their own audience.
+Such is Rossato's (2015) argument, who discusses how omissions, additions and liberal translations were performed by the Italian translators of Jamie’s Great Italian Escape series in an attempt to redress scattered imperialistic discourse, and play to their own audience.
 Everyone has an audience to please.

-Panic not, my example is less dramatic.
-There is a recipe for frittata in my book where the author describes how she loves Spanish omelette but favours the looks of frittata.
-I don't blame her and her wording is very careful, but I can imagine myself tiptoeing around that sentence.
-At the end of the day, if you are selling the book to a Spanish audience, you’d better be careful!
+My example is less dramatic.
+There is a recipe for frittata in La Tartine Gourmande where the author describes how she loves Spanish omelette but prefers the looks of frittata.
+Her wording is very careful, but I can imagine myself tiptoeing around that sentence.

 Daniel, Ch., & Roudot, A.C.
 (2007).
 La terminologie de la texture des aliments.
 Meta, 52(2), 342-351. http://dx.doi.org/10.7202/016075ar

 Leer, J. (2016).
 What's cooking, man?
 Masculinity in European cooking shows after The Naked Chef.
 Feminist Review, 114(1), 72-90. https://doi.org/10.1057/s41305-016-0012-0